Are you thinking of becoming a homesteader?

 7. A Smoker

 Not the one you use to cure meat.
-Smoker is necessary for a beekeeper.
+A smoker is necessary for a beekeeper.

 A smoker can help deter the bees from being where you need to put your hands.